mvyasu/tf-lore/content/Seasons/S08/06_OSPUZE_Site.md

 ## ospuze.com
 #### OSPUZE Pro Juice

-The [OPSUZE website from Season 2](content/Seasons/S02/09_OSPUZE_Site) was completely wiped and received a new homepage that was themed around Sour Core, the new flavor of OSPUZE.
+The [OPSUZE website from Season 2](content/Seasons/S02/09_OSPUZE_Site) was completely wiped and received a new homepage that was themed around Sour Core, a new flavor of OSPUZE.

 ![[S08_OSPUZE_Site_01.png]]